rforbiodatascience/2020_group05/README.md

 <<<<<<< HEAD
 ## To do List:

-* Clean data (Contains 8 NAs)
+- [x] Clean data (Contains 8 NAs), make viz of missing data @tkragholm
-* Make it up to tidy-format
+- [x] Make it up to tidy-format
-* PCA analysis for at undersøge hvor mange components beskriver variabiliteten.
+- [] PCA analysis for at undersøge hvor mange components beskriver variabiliteten.
-* See if there is a correlation between level of enzymes and status of women as carriers.
+- [] See if there is a correlation between level of enzymes and status of women as carriers.
 Take age + season into account (optional).
-* Shiny app - Are you a carrier or..?
+- [] Shiny app - Are you a carrier or..?
+- [] Add the libraries used in the scripts to the package-vector in **00_doit.R**
 =======

 ## Plan for project
 * Separate the data into 2 groups, so that patients with multiple tests are seperated into a second group (ASTRID)
 * Clean data (Contains 8 NAs) (CECILIE)